mloberg/Tea-Fueled-Does/readme.md

 # Tea-Fueled Does

-Tea-Fueled Does (TFD) is a PHP framework.
+Tea-Fueled Does (TFD) is a PHP 5.3 framework that aims to be awesome.

 ## Requirements

 * PHP 5.3 or greater
+* Apache with mod_rewrite
 * MySQL (for admin class)

 ## Authors